andrew/ultimate-awesome/README.md

 - [awesome-wildfire](https://github.com/ubc-lib-geo/awesome-wildfire) - A curated list of wildland fire resources across Canada.
 - [awesome-paper-guide](https://github.com/Wheeeeeeeeels/awesome-paper-guide) - Read the Paper.
 - [Awesome-Shape-Correspondence](https://github.com/yzy1996/Awesome-Shape-Correspondence) - A collection of resources on Shape Correspondences and some of my reading notes.
+- [awesome-database-arXiv-papers](https://github.com/aaronchenwei/awesome-database-arXiv-papers) - A curated list of awesome arXiv papers on database.
 - [awesome-stars](https://github.com/AtomScott/awesome-stars) - A curated list of my GitHub stars!.
 - [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
 These are content that is personally curated by me and contains the very best of internet.
+- [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
+- [awesome-go](https://github.com/brandonhimpfen/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
+- [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
+- [awesome-npm](https://github.com/brandonhimpfen/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
+- [awesome-ruby](https://github.com/brandonhimpfen/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
+- [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
+- [awesome-seo](https://github.com/brandonhimpfen/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
+- [awesome-social-media](https://github.com/brandonhimpfen/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
+- [awesome-swift](https://github.com/brandonhimpfen/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
+- [awesome-libs](https://github.com/BryanAdamss/awesome-libs) - Awesome front-end libs collections.
 - [awesome-go-zh](https://github.com/chinanf-boy/awesome-go-zh) - 🇨🇳翻译: <awesome-go> 一个精明的GO框架、库和软件列表 :heart: 很慢慢校对 中.
 - [awesome](https://github.com/ClementGib/awesome) - My personnal awesome repository.
+- [awesome-LearnRwithR](https://github.com/CodeFreezr/awesome-LearnRwithR) - A curated list of LearnR and Swirl related resources.
 - [awesome-safe-marl](https://github.com/cor3bit/awesome-safe-marl) - A (very subjective) curated list of Safe Multi-agent Reinforcement Learning resources.
+- [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-julia](https://github.com/DanielRivasMD/awesome-julia) -  A curated list of Julia code and resources. .
 - [dereks-awesome-list](https://github.com/derekmurawsky/dereks-awesome-list) - Derek's List of Awesome Stuff.
 - [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - List of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.